-Lockers: Students who desire a locker will be assigned one for the year if the request one.
+Lockers: Students who desire a locker will be assigned one for the year if they request one.
 Students will be informed of the process to request a locker at the beginning of the school year.
 Students may only use the locker that has been assigned to them.
 The school cannot assume responsibility for lost or stolen items.
 Lockers remain the property of Wake County Public Schools and may be searched at any time by school officials with or without a student's permission.
 Only combination locks may be used on school lockers and the combination should be given to the assigning teacher.
 Unsecured lockers will be emptied and secured.

 Media Center: The Media Center is a central resource to our school's instructional program.
-The media center will typically open in the morning at 7:00am and will close at 3pm Monday-Thursday.
+The media center will typically open in the morning at 7:00am and will close at 3:00pm Monday-Thursday.
 An atmosphere conducive to learning will be maintained.
 The Media Center staff reserves the right to prohibit facility use to students who choose not to conform to Media Center and/or Rolesville High School guidelines and expectations.
 Students wishing to go to the media center during class must request a pass from their assigned teacher.

-Messages: Students will not be called from class for incoming telephone calls.
+Messages for Students: Students will not be called from class for incoming telephone calls.
 In an emergency, the parent/legal guardian must clearly state the nature of the situation and this must be cleared by an administrator before a student will be notified.
-Other messages will be left in the Student Services office where students should check before they depart school.